Cars Toons: Production

 Production of the series began in 2006 following the success of Cars.
 The first nine shorts were produced by Pixar, while all the following shorts were produced by Pixar's subsidiary, Pixar Canada.

 "Tokyo Mater" premiered in theaters with Bolt on December 12, 2008.
-The short is the first Disney/Pixar production presented in Disney Digital 3-D. However, it is not featured on the film's home media releases.
+The short is the first Disney/Pixar production presented in Disney Digital 3-D and was also shown in regular 2-D showings of the film.
+However, it is not featured on the film's home media releases by instead featuring a different short, Super Rhino.
 Sulley and Mike from Monsters, Inc. make cameo appearances in "Tokyo Mater" as their car forms from the credits of the first film.

 Release

 Merchandise

 The Disney·Pixar Cars Die-Cast Line included die-casts of various characters from the shorts, including "Rescue Squad Mater", "Mater the Greater", and "El Materdor", in the toy line.

 Video game

 A video game based on the series titled Cars Toon: Mater's Tall Tales was developed by Papaya Studio and released on October 19, 2010 for the Wii.
 A PC version was also released outside the United States and on Steam worldwide in 2014.